Rook Script

 Au au /au/ cow, pout

-Ii ii /i/ sheet, saline, happy, bring, stirring, here, clear
+Ii ii /i/ sheet, saline, happy, event, here, clear

 Oi oi /ɔi/ boy, coin